Barcelona star Messi claims record sixth Ballon d'Or ahead of Van Dijk, Ronaldo | Goal.com

 He was unable, however, to inspire his country to silverware at the Copa America, being forced to settle for third place after losing to Brazil in the semi-finals before beating Chile in the playoff.

-Liverpool defender Van Dijk finished second, with team-mates Alisson and Mohamed Salah coming in at seventh and fifth, respectively, as the Reds lifted the Champions League and came within a point of winning their first Premier League trophy, losing just one league game all season.
+Liverpool defender Van Dijk finished second, with team-mates Alisson, Mohamed Salah and Sadio Mane coming in at seventh, fifth and fourth, respectively, as the Reds lifted the Champions League and came within a point of winning their first Premier League trophy, losing just one league game all season.

+Ronaldo was left in third place - his lowest ranking since failing to make the podium in 2010.
+His calendar year remains impressive, but his numbers fall short of the exceedingly high standards the 34-year-old has set over the years.